ninabarzh/broomstick/content/posts/inflicting-help.md

 draft: false
 ---

 “Inflicting help” is the curious human habit of dressing up domination, control, or self-interest in the language of benevolence.
-It describes well-intentioned or performative actions imposed on others—often without their consent, awareness, or any genuine benefit to them.
+It describes well-intentioned or performative actions imposed on others, often without their consent, awareness, or any genuine benefit to them.
 The giver feels virtuous; the receiver is often disempowered, silenced, or even harmed.
 The word help suggests care and generosity, but when prefixed with inflicted, it carries the unmistakable sting of condescension and coercion.

 It is important to distinguish between help as enablement and help as control.
 Effective help resembles the Montessori principle of “help me to do it myself”: it begins with observation, respect, and creating an environment